verhas/javageci/EQUALS.md

 ## `hashFilter='true'`

 You can specify a [filter expressions](FILTER_EXPRESSIONS.adoc) to exclude certain fields from the generated `hashCode()` method.
-Note that the fields for the `hashCode()` method are filtered by the filter expression `filter` first and then using the optional `hashFilter`, thus it is not possible to include a field into the calculation of the hash code, which field is not used in the generated `equals()` method.
+Note that the fields for the `hashCode()` method are filtered by the filter expression `filter` first and then using the optional `hashFilter`.
+It is not possible to include a field into the calculation of the hash code, which field is not used in the generated `equals()` method.